 These lessons consist of as many indoor sports as possible, such as football, basketball, cricket, handball, badminton and dodge ball.
 Less time is spent on skills and more on playing the sports.

-The opening of our all-weather surface has added an extra dimension to PE lessons providing a large open area in which to develop new skills.
+In recent years, our all-weather surface has added an extra dimension to PE lessons providing a large open area in which to develop new skills.

 Pre-Prep and Junior School